anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you do not express your own original ideas, if you do not listen to your own being, you will have betrayed yourself.
+Quote: I'm not afraid of storms, for I'm learning how to sail my ship.

-By: Rollo May
+By: Louisa May Alcott